Eruant/eruant.github.io/_drafts/phaser-introduction.markdown

 - level

 I use boot to load any files for the pre-loader (as little as possible, so that the user doesn't see a black screen for ages).
 It also useful for setting things like how many pointers (mouse or fingers) to detect, pausing the game if it looses focus or scaling the canvas.

+The preload scene shows a loading bar while the user waits for all of the assets to load.
+You should keep the number of assets down, so that this page isn't seen for long.

+The main menu is the first place where users can interact with the game.
+It can be as simple as 'click anywhere to start'.

+The last on the list is the level scene.
+I'm still working on the naming of this file as it could be called game, level1, mainGame, newGame etc. It's where the core of your game sits.

 [ludum]:        http://www.ludumdare.com/compo/author/littleball/
 [phaser]:       http://phaser.io/